 For Ecaterina Plesca, a Way Beyond Good Champion based in Cluj-Napoca, Romania, the initiative’s success boils down to the power of collaboration.
 “The Way Beyond Good initiative has created an excellent platform where we can exchange ideas, share experiences and learn from our diversity, while all being committed to the same principles,” says Plesca.

 “In Cluj-Napoca, we are a team of champions with each of us providing input for SIG’s global campaigns.
 We motivate each other to help bring out the best from us and our colleagues for every action we engage in.
 Because, if you want to have a strong impact and you want your message to be heard, you need a team passionate about driving change.”

-Plesca has been active in several food waste campaigns, including recruiting a local chef to create recipes using unused food from restaurants and supermarkets to feed 250 people.
+Activities for Ecaterina and her Way Beyond Good colleagues have included cooking for people in need using restaurant-donated food and organising a food waste workshop with a local chef.
 A similar campaign took place in Chester, USA, where Way Beyond Good Champion Kevin Abrams helped organise a cooking demonstration to show how easy it is to use unwanted food in creative ways.

 For Abrams, Way Beyond Good Champions is a way to make a genuine difference, both locally and globally.
 “My involvement in our local outreach programme in Chester has instilled in me a sense of responsibility with the larger community in which we do business”, says Abrams.
 “With this, I knew that becoming a Way Beyond Good Champion would help me a create positive impact on a larger scale.”

 Ultimately for Champions like Plesca and Abrams, reducing food waste is all about leaving a net positive footprint – both now and for generations to come.

 A new campaign for good